cferwerda/socsci_bootcamp/README.md

 #####View Your Data
   ![alt text](https://raw.githubusercontent.com/cferwerda/NEASIST_workshop/master/img/cartodb_datamapview.jpg "2 views to work with data in CartoDB")

 * **Data View**: Once you add data, you will first see it as a table in Data View.
 This shows you the variables for each feature (row) in the dataset as a spreadsheet.
 You can use this table view to format, query, and edit the data.
+It's a good idea to check that numbers are stored as numbers and not strings at this point.

 * **Map View**: This shows you the data located on a map – you may need to zoom or pan to it.